rackersteve/rackspace-how-to/content/cloud-servers/troubleshoot-nova-agent-or-rackspace-cloud-server-agent.md

          systemctl enable python3-nova-agent

     **Note**: Older and unsupported versions of Debian-based operating systems might refer to the service as *nova-agent*.
-As a best security practices, if an operating system has reached end-of-life (EOL), we strongly recommend that you migrate to a server with a newer operating system.
+As a best security practice, if an operating system has reached end-of-life (EOL), we strongly recommend that you migrate to a server with a newer operating system.

 5. Exit out of `chroot` mode by running the following command: